Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/1-Broken-Codebase-With-Conflict-Free-Code-Changes/_index.md

 ---
-title : "Broken Codebase With Well-Tested And Conflict-Free Code Changes" date : "`r Sys.Date()`" weight : 1 chapter : false pre : " <b> 13.1 </b> "
+title : "Broken Codebase With Conflict-Free Code Changes" date : "`r Sys.Date()`" weight : 1
+chapter : false
+pre : " <b> 13.1 </b> "
 ---

-The following scenario assumes a situation where even well-tested, conflict-free code changes from other branches can unexpectedly disrupt the *main* branch.
+The following scenario assumes a situation where even conflict-free code changes from other branches can unexpectedly disrupt the *main* branch.

 {{% notice note %}}
 The following scenario is purely for illustration purposes and does not adhere to any engineering practices.